Sugar plantations in the Caribbean: Environmental impact

 The sugar cane industry had an adverse impact on the environment as this industry grew in Caribbean countries.
 These included the destruction of forests, water pollution, and loss of fertility and erosion of soils.
-These problems were seen on various different scales in the Dominican Republic in the 16th century; the Lesser Antilles in the 17th century; Jamaica and Haiti in the 18th century; and Cuba and Puerto Rico in the 19th century.
+These problems were seen on various different scales in the Dominican Republic in the 16th century; Martinique in the 17th century; Jamaica and Haiti in the 18th century; and Cuba and Puerto Rico in the 19th century.

 In 1492, Christopher Columbus arrived on the northern coast of Hispaniola and Spanish colonization began to establish itself.
 By the late 16th century, demand and production for sugar, one of the central exports of the island, had increased.
 Much of the indigenous population suffered from disease and famine, and many pre-colonial smaller-scale farms were replaced by larger-scale farms.
 These farms required more land and moist soil close to water sources, resulting in deforestation and water pollution.

 During the 17th century in the Lesser Antilles, many of the islands in the Lesser Antilles suffered ecological losses after the introduction of monoculture for sugar plantations.
 On the Caribbean island Nevis in particular, the island was nearly deforested during the mid-1600s and much of the topsoil quality deteriorated as a result of a large influx of plantations.